Shader

 A simplified illustration of the graphics pipeline in the Vulkan API.
 The yellow sections are programmable shader stages which can modify the different data being processed by the pipeline.

 In computer graphics, a shader is a programmable operation which is applied to data as it moves through the rendering pipeline.
-Shaders can act on data such as vertices and primitives — to generate or morph geometry — and fragments — to calculate the values in a rendered image.
+Shaders act on data such as vertices and primitives, generate or morph geometries and fragments, and calculate the colors in a rendered image.

-Shaders can execute a wide variety of operations and can run on different types of hardware.
-In modern real-time computer graphics, shaders are run on graphics processing units (GPUs) — dedicated hardware which provides highly parallel execution of programs.
-As rendering an image is embarrassingly parallel, fragment and pixel shaders scale well on SIMD hardware.
-Historically, the drive for faster rendering has produced highly-parallel processors which can in turn be used for other SIMD amenable algorithms.
-Such shaders executing in a compute pipeline are commonly called compute shaders.
+Shaders can execute a wide variety of operations.
+In modern real-time computer graphics, shaders are run on graphics processing units (GPUs) - dedicated hardware which provide parallel execution of programs.
+Because image rendering is an embarrassingly parallel problem (having an Amdahl's index of one), shaders benefit greatly from parallel computing, such as SIMD hardware.
+The drive for faster rendering has produced highly parallel processors, like GPUs, which are now used for general-purpose computing.
+Shaders used for general purposes are commonly called compute shaders.

 History

-The first known use of the term "shader" was introduced to the public by Pixar with version 3.0 of their RenderMan Interface Specification, originally published in May 1988.
+The term "shader" was first introduced to the public by Pixar with version 3.0 of their RenderMan Interface Specification, originally published in May 1988.

 As graphics processing units evolved, major graphics software libraries such as OpenGL and Direct3D began to support shaders.
 The first shader-capable GPUs only supported pixel shading, but vertex shaders were quickly introduced once developers realized the power of shaders.
 The first video card with a programmable pixel shader was the Nvidia GeForce 3 (NV20), released in 2001.
 Geometry shaders were introduced with Direct3D 10 and OpenGL 3.2.
-Eventually, graphics hardware evolved toward a unified shader model.
+Graphics hardware evolved toward a unified shader model, making all shaders equal.

 Graphics shaders

 The traditional use of shaders is to operate on data in the graphics pipeline to control the rendering of an image.
-Graphics shaders can be classified according to their position in the pipeline, the data being manipulated, and the graphics API being used.
+Graphics shaders are classified according to their position in the pipeline, the data being manipulated, and the graphics API being used.